kbajpai/kbajpai.github.io/README.md

 ## Company

-InfoTrax enables customers to calculate distributors' compensations with speed and accuracy - maximizing business performance.
-Every feature of our software and every service we offer is built to support the compensation plan and the relationship between our clients and their distributors.
+InfoTrax enables customers to calculate distributors' compensations with speed & accuracy - maximizing business performance.
+Every feature of our software & every service we offer is built to support the compensation plan & the relationship between our clients & their distributors.

 ## Responsibilities

-Involved in requirements gathering, design, development, and customization of modules.
-Worked with Product Managers to apply bugs fixes and apply customization as per client requirements.
+Involved in requirements gathering, design, development, & customization of modules.
+Worked with Product Managers to apply bugs fixes & apply customization as per client requirements.
 Spearheaded company-wide **Modernization Project** -- applying **Industry Best Practices**.
 Worked on integrating **Git/Atlassian Jira** with our current WorkFlow System.

 ## Environment